-Clubs/Enrichment: The Readington Township School District is currently offering a Lego STEM Club and Reading Olympics through the local YMCA.
-This along with our accelerate learning club(s) will enhance student enrichment in after school programs.
+Clubs/Enrichment: The Readington Township School District is currently offering the following clubs through the YMCA: Dream through STEAM, Bookworms, STEAM Survivor, and Minecraft.
+In the spring, we plan to add a writing club and a club specific for Kindergarten students.
+This along with our accelerate learning tutoring will enhance student enrichment in after school programs.